-There are a wide range of things to do throughout the day aboard the ship.
-The Queen Victoria has an extensive library that holds around 6,000 to 7,000 volumes beneath a stained-glass sunroof.
+There is a wide range of things to do throughout the day aboard the ship.
+Queen Victoria has an extensive library that holds around 6,000 to 7,000 volumes beneath a stained-glass sunroof.
 Its two stories are connected by an elaborate spiral staircase and make for the perfect night in.
 The ship’s art gallery is rife with masterpieces as well.
-In the past, Deirdre said, lectures aboard the ships have ranged from a famous British reporter who talked about her work covering terrorism and military conflicts, to previous ambassadors who spoke of their responsibilities abroad and at the U.N.
+In the past, Deirdre said, lectures aboard the ships have ranged from a famous British reporter who talked about her work covering terrorism and military conflicts to previous ambassadors who spoke of their responsibilities abroad and at the U.N.
 Classes are available for an assortment of hobbies, including painting, jewelry-making, flower-arranging and more.

 There are plenty of games to enjoy, too.
 It’s common to see passengers focused on their hand of poker, bridge or whist.
 Shuffleboard and table tennis are popular pastimes, too.
 For passengers who would rather unwind, the Royal Spa and the Mareel Spa offer a variety of treatments to promote deep relaxation.
 In addition, the yoga and tai chi classes provide mindful rest.

 Many of her clients adored the variety of entertainment choices.
 Deirdre said, “One of my clients asked me, “Where else can you get so much live music?”
-Because the Victoria has a huge ballroom, they regularly hold dance classes throughout the day, and the formal orchestra plays there at night.
+Because Queen Victoria has a huge ballroom, they regularly hold dance classes throughout the day, and the formal orchestra plays there at night.
 In the Commodore Club, there’s always a pianist playing to serenade passengers as they mingle with pre-dinner drinks and the dining room has a three- or four-string orchestra for a lovely dinnertime ambiance.
 The nightclub, Hemispheres, has a DJ for those who want a faster pace to their music and evening.
 I’ve found that those on a segment cruise get more use out of the nightclub.”

 “I love to get dressed up to go to dinner and to attend the Gala Balls.
 Men are expected to wear a jacket and long pants—ties are only on formal nights—and women wear dresses and jewelry.
 In my experience, the men don’t seem to enjoy that aspect as much but will do so happily because their wives adore the special occasion of the formal attire for a memorable date night.”